 Prices for 20-minute treatments are:

 Gift certificates for massage sessions can be purchased for any denomination of money and can then be applied to massage sessions in our clinic as the recipient sees fit.

 Gift certificates are available through the Program Coordinator's office in Avante, Building X, Room X109 — Call 847.925.6076 to schedule a time to pick yours up, or certificates can be purchased over the phone and mailed to the address of your choice.

 Gift certificates from our clinic DO NOT expire.

 IMPORTANT: Gift certificates are not redeemable for cash and can only be redeemed when the clinic is in session (during the Fall, Spring or Summer semesters).
-Gift certificates cannot be redeemed over holiday breaks when the clinic is closed.
+Gift certificates cannot be redeemed over holiday breaks or other times that the clinic is closed.

 Please arrive 10-minutes early to complete any necessary paperwork, and prepare for your session.
-A new health history form is required at the first appointment or if it has been over two years since the last health history form was completed.
+A new health history form is required at the first appointment or if it has been over one year since the last health history form was completed.

 An appointment is comprised of five minutes for pre-session consultation and client disrobing, five minutes for post-session consultation and re-dressing and the remainder of the appointment is the hands-on massage time.
 If a client arrives late for an appointment or is otherwise not ready to start at the time of their appointment, the portion of time for the hands-on massage itself will be shortened.

 The purpose of the Massage Therapy Teaching Clinic is to provide every student with equal opportunities to work with a variety of clients.
 Therefore, we are unable to honor requests for therapists of a specific gender.
 Requests for a particular student therapist can be considered; however, assignment to that therapist is subject to availability and the needs of the students.